-Corrected #1: Just on the surface alone, I hope your bullshit detectors are whirring to life.
+Just on the surface alone, I hope your bull detectors are whirring to life.
 How could the government institute taxation systems whereby its citizens are hurt by increasing their income?
-Something’s not right here.
+This has to be one of the clearest financial misconceptions, right?
 Right?

 Andy’s income is $80,000, and Becky’s income is $85,000.
 It just so happens that there’s a differentiation in the 2018 tax rates at $82,500.
 This would worry people who believe Mistake #1, because it would mean that Becky would pay a higher rate than Andy, and might end up with less take-home pay despite having a higher salary.